HewlettPackard/oneview-sdk-ruby/README.md

 NOTE: We reserve the right to reject changes that we feel don't fit the scope of this project, so for feature additions, please open an issue to discuss your ideas before doing the work.

 **Feature Requests:** If you have a need that is not met by the current implementation, please let us know (via a new issue).
-This feedback is crutial for us to deliver a useful product.
+This feedback is crucial for us to deliver a useful product.
 Don't just assume we've already thought of everything, because we assure you that's not the case.

 ### Building the Gem
 First run `$ bundle` (requires the bundler gem), then...